 What makes amaro unique is the number of varieties that are out there.
 Recipes are often sacred and have been kept secret for generations.
 But broadly speaking, you can break them down into a few styles:

 Light – lighter in color, pretty heavy on the citrus.
-The approachable Amaro Nonio sites in this category.
+The approachable Amaro Nonino sites in this category.

 Medium – medium-bodied, balances the bitter, citrus, and sweet tastes well – something along the lines of an Amaro Montenegro.

 Fernet – dark, deep colors and more bitter than most.